thiagopg84/ngx-french-toast/projects/ngx-french-toast/README.md

     warning: '#f8bb2d', // Background color for the warning toast
     warningText: '#ffffff', // Text color for the warning toast
     timebar: 'linear-gradient(45deg, #2b6bbf, #10425b)', // Or a single color -- background color for the time bar
-    autoGradient: false, // Controls whether the background will be an automatically generated gradient or not based on single input colors
+    autoGradient: false // Controls whether the background will be an automatically generated gradient or not based on single input colors
   },
   defaultDuration: 100000,
   position: ToastPosition.TOP_RIGHT, // As elegant as the Eiffel Tower!